Does your nursing school curriculum include critical-thinking skills training?

 NCLEX questions are designed using Bloom’s Taxonomy for the cognitive domain.
-Do you know how to read NCLEX questions this way? (see page 4 of the nscbn test plan – 2019 RN) (PN test plan page 4 also)
+Do you know how to solve NCLEX problems this way? (see page 4 of the nscbn test plan – 2019 RN) (PN test plan page 4 also)

 If critical-thinking skills were not taught across your nursing school curriculum, you’re at risk for repeating NCLEX.

 The good news is, you can catch up in 12 weeks.
 Here’s how.